 Full-time students need to finish stats before the beginning of Autumn Quarter (see approved course list).
 Part-time students must complete statistics before Winter Quarter of their first year.
 UW Tacoma offers statistics but it is fine to take it at a community college instead.

 Is any basic statistics course acceptable?

 No. Students must take a course that has been approved by the UW School of Nursing.
 See the approved list.
 If a stats class isn't approved, you may send a full course description and details to UW Tacoma School Nursing and Healthcare Leadership.
 We’ll review it to see if our standards are met.

 Can I tell if specific courses transfer to UW?

 Yes . . . if you went to a Washington state community or technical college, see the UW Equivalency Guide.
 The Office of Admissions can review your transcripts from other institutions.
 Call 253-692-4742 for more information.

 Is admission competitive?

 It varies year to year.
 If the number of applications exceeds the available space admissions become competitive.
-As a growing institution UW Tacoma and the Nursing program are always making efforts to meet additional demands.
+As a growing institution UW Tacoma and the School of Nursing and Healthcare Leadership are always making efforts to meet additional demands.